The Amish in Ohio: 2024 Guide (70+ Communities)

 Like Amish in other settlements, Geauga County Amish make a living running small businesses, farming, and doing manual labor.
 Factory work is quite common here as well, more so than in many other communities.

 Among the businesses are furniture and machine shops, stores, and construction companies.
-Some Geauga Amish also supplement their income selling maple syrup, tapping into the extensive maple forests in the area.
+Some Geauga County Amish also supplement their income selling maple syrup, tapping into the extensive maple forests in the area.
 A tourist industry exists, though it is somewhat less-developed than that of other large settlements.

 ohio amish geauga county buggies